Distance-Modding/Custom-Cars/LEGO/LEGO RACERS/README.md

 All Made by Sunchipp

-Updated Rocket Racer and Veronica Voltage to be a bigger scale and to include Mini Figure (5/26-25)
+Updated Rocket Racer and Veronica Voltage to be a bigger scale and to include Mini Figure (5/26-25) Updated King Kahuka with bigger scale and drive (5/22/25) (Also first custom car to feature transparent textures (sprite material on a 3D Model)